-We are offering US\$700,000,000 aggregate principal amount of our 7.050% bonds due 2031 (the "bonds").
+We are offering DOP62,282,850,000 aggregate principal amount of our 13.625% bonds due 2033 (the "bonds").
 The bonds are being offered as debt securities under an indenture dated as of January 27, 2015 (the "indenture").

 Interest on the bonds will accrue from February 3, 2023 and will be payable semi-annually in arrears on February 3 and August 3 of each year.
 The first interest payment on the bonds will be made on August 3, 2023.
-The bonds will mature on February 3, 2031.
+The bonds will mature on February 3, 2033.
 We may redeem the bonds, in whole or in part, prior to maturity on the terms described herein.
 See "Description of the Bonds-Optional Redemption."
+Payments will be made in U.S. dollars, based on the Representative Market Rate (as defined herein).
+See "Description of the Bonds-General Terms of the Bonds"